 Taunt and tense, appalling yet captivating, the only way to make this more satisfying would be to get a wickedly talented narrator…oh wait, we did!

-Gabrielle de Cuir, who also narrated select stories in Jackson’s THE LOTTERY, AND OTHER STORIES, takes on this one single-handedly, giving voice to the possessed children and the ruthless investigators and to this moment in American history where terror reigned.
+After narrating select stories in Jackson’s THE LOTTERY, AND OTHER STORIES (visit our LOTTERY blog post for more details!), Gabrielle de Cuir takes on this one single-handedly, giving voice to the possessed children and the ruthless investigators and to this moment in American history where terror reigned.

 “The parallels between the Salem witch trials and more modern examples of ‘witch hunting’ like the McCarthy hearings of the 1950’s, are remarkable.” –The Salem Witch Museum